 The mission of SIOPE is to ensure a brighter future for European children and adolescents with cancer.
 This is why, in order to help parents find the best treatment centre for their child, we strive to ensure that high-level research and the best standards of care in paediatric oncology are evenly applied all over the continent.

 Clinical research is not a luxury: all innovative drugs and treatments developed in paediatric oncology are brought forward by investigator-driven clinical trials groups, which are necessary to combat the burden of cancer.
-It is only thanks to clinical trials if the cure-rate and the quality-of-cure of children with cancer improved over the past 40 years, and mortality dramatically decreased in Europe.
+It is only thanks to clinical trials that the cure-rate and the quality-of-cure for children with cancer improved over the past 40 years, and mortality dramatically decreased in Europe.

-Together with other important partners such as the Polish Health Ministry, SIOPE has developed a reference document, the ‘European Standards of care for Children with Cancer’, to set the standards requirements for all paediatric oncology treatment centres, and recently joined other partners in the new EU-funded project EXPO-r-NeT, to achieve a high-quality and accessible healthcare for childhood cancer in Europe.
+Together with other important partners such as the Polish Health Ministry, SIOPE has developed a reference document, the ‘European Standards of care for Children with Cancer’, to set the standards requirements for all paediatric oncology treatment centres, and also joined other partners in the new EU-funded project EXPO-r-NeT, to achieve a high-quality and accessible healthcare for childhood cancer in Europe.